AdrianMarasigan/Software-Engineering-Learnings/My Learnings/Objected Oriented Programming/README.md

 # Create an instance of the class
 object_name = ClassName()
 ```
+Here, object_name is the variable representing the object, and ClassName is the name of the class from which the object is created.
+This process is known as instantiation.

+Objects are used to interact with your program by invoking methods and accessing attributes.
+Each object maintains its own state, allowing you to work with multiple instances of the same class, each with distinct data.

 ## Methods
 Methods are functions defined within a class that perform specific actions or provide behaviors associated with the class.
 They operate on the attributes of the class and can be called on objects of that class.